 If you're downtown, take a stroll down Roosevelt Row, where artwork abounds—both in galleries such as Modified Arts, MADE Art Boutique, and monOrcid; and on building walls and alleyways in the form of murals creates by the city's talented street artists.

 While in the area, grab a drink at popular spots such as Angels Trumpet Ale House, Cobra Arcade Bar, and Mother Bunch Brewing, or dine at locally-owned favorites such as Carly's Bistro, Phoenix Public Market Cafe, The Dressing Room, DeSoto Central Market or one of downtown's renowned pizzerias.

-If your downtown stay has you here on a Saturday, rise early and join Arizona ING Tours for their PHX Historic Walking Tour or Street Art and Market Tour (both are available select Saturdays).
+If your downtown stay has you here on a Saturday, rise early and join Phoenix Rising Tours for their Downtown Phoenix art and mural bike tour (tours are available select Saturdays).

 If staying east of downtown, take in a quick, easy hike along the red sandstone buttes at Papago Park.